Learn Network Server Riser & Plenum Safety

 It is very common to see cable run from one side of the building to the next.
 Often, these cables are passed through demising walls.
 A properly constructed demising wall needs to comply with fire codes.
 Most municipalities will require that fire walls and floors in buildings must be fire stopped to prevent the spread of flames and smoke throughout the building.
 Some examples may include putty, caulk, and wrap strips.

-Your Wiring Network Learning Center
+Network Server Riser & Plenum Learning Center

 We are here to assist you with your wire and cable needs.